Magicking/6120.eu/content/posts/analyzing-ordinal-github-issues-p2.md

 We built a tool to help us analyze GitHub issues.
 Below is the result in action or a [page](/codes/analyzing-ordinal-github-issues-p2/issues-display.html).

-<iframe width="600" height="600" frameborder="0" src="/codes/analyzing-ordinal-github-issues-p2/issues-display.html" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="600" height="600" frameborder="0" src="/codes/analyzing-ordinal-github-issues-p2/issues-display.html" allowfullscreen></iframe>

 Regarding the output:
  - Titles are not passed through GPT, and they are raw user entries.
 Normalizing the title is a good next step.